furan917/MageComm/README.md

 ## Configuration

-The tool can be configured using a yaml or json config file at `/etc/magecomm/`(unix) / `%APPDATA%\magecomm\`(windows)  or by environment variables. lowercase for file based config, uppercase for ENV.
+The tool can be configured using a yaml or json config file at `/etc/magecomm/` (unix) | `%APPDATA%\magecomm\` (windows), or using `--config=/custom/config/path.json` before the command e.g. `magecomm --config=... magerun`, or by ENV variables.
+Magecomm has a fallback strategy of, config file -> ENV -> default values

+_You can disable by the config override argument by placing `disallow_configfile_overwrite: true` in the default config file_

-The tool supports slack command run notifications via Webhook or App integration
+The tool can also supports slack command run notifications via Webhook or App integration

+## Config Options
+_All caps for envs, lowercase for config file_
 - `MAGECOMM_LOG_PATH`: Path to log file, default: SYSLOG
 - `MAGECOMM_LOG_LEVEL`: Log level, default: WARN, options (TRACE, DEBUG, INFO, WARN, ERROR, FATAL, PANIC)
 - `MAGECOMM_MAX_OPERATIONAL_CPU_LIMIT`: Maximum CPU limit of system before we defer processing messages, default: 80